 The Parachute Adams is one of the most popular dry flies in use today.
 It’s the parachute variant of a conventionally hackled dry fly first tied in the US in 1922.

-The Adams is best fishing in a dun hatch, but can pass for an emerger too.
+The Adams is the best fishing in a dun hatch but can pass for an emerger, too.
 The white post helps you see the fly even in fast glides or riffles.
-For slightly faster water, or during low light conditions, have some variants on hand tied with a pink or green post.
+For slightly faster water or during low light conditions, have some variants on hand-tied with a pink or green post.

-In larger sizes it can be used as a indicator with a nymph tied beneath.
+In larger sizes, it can be used as an indicator with a nymph tied beneath.